Stereotactic Ablative Body Radiotherapy (SABR) to lymph nodes

 Follow up

-You will be seen by your SABR consultant between 4 to 6 weeks after your SABR treatment has finished.
-After this, you may not routinely see your SABR consultant, but may continue with follow-up appointments with your referring doctor.
+You will usually have an appointment with your SABR consultant between 4 and 8 weeks after your SABR treatment has finished, which may be conducted via telephone.
+After this, you may not routinely see your SABR consultant but will continue with follow-up appointments with your referring doctor, for ongoing follow-up and management.